 How to make compost tea:

-There is no exact recipe for tea.
-You can use whatever you have available as the compost.
+There is no exact recipe for tea, and you can use whatever you have available as the compost.
 Just keep in mind that whatever you use will be directly reflexed in your tea.

 I like to use good organic worm compost and my own homemade compost from my seasoned kitchen compost bin.